Guatemalan genocide: List of other rural massacres and mass disappearances

 The report of the Recovery of Historical Memory lists 422 massacres committed by both sides in the conflict; however, it also states that they did the best they could in terms of obtaining information and therefore the list is incomplete; therefore the list includes some cases documented in other reports as well.
-Most documented massacres by state actors occurred between 1981 and 1983.
+Most documented massacres by state actors occurred from 1981 to 1983.